DafetiteOgaga/custom_commands/README.md

 <br>

 ## New
+   - clear_commit command clears the local staging area and commits
+   - pushfile command updates the remote with individual commits to each files
+   - pyxecute can now make python scripts that has no .py extension into executables and still filter out non python files
+   - Added the last choice of command and the command it created to the display
    - Added wcount command. calculates and output the number of lines, words and characters in your file
    - Added pyxecute command.
 Easily turns py scripts into executables
    - Added custom_commands as a command that displays all of the commands created so far